 LinkedIn has the potential to accelerate your career—whether you’re actively looking for new opportunities or not.

-The social media platform recently revealed that they currently have 500 million users, a figure which is up from the 467 million mark it released last October.
+The social media platform recently revealed that they currently have 575 million users, a figure which is up from the 467 million mark it released in October 2016.
 With this much reach on offer, it’s worth taking a few minutes to run through these guidelines to check your LinkedIn profile strength.
+Find out how to get the most from your account with our Linkedin profile tips.

 Common LinkedIn profile mistakes